eosnetworkfoundation/docs/docs/07_migration-guides/01_v1-history-alternatives.md

 ## What makes the Roborovski History API safe

-Roborovski History API has a high degree of safety because it is created by [Greymass Inc.](https://greymass.com/) which has been a credible and stable block producer and wallet developer (Anchor) company for EOS, WAX, TELOS, PROTON, FIO and other EOSIO based chains.
+Roborovski History API has a high degree of safety because it is created by [Greymass Inc.](https://greymass.com/) which has been a credible and stable block producer and wallet developer (Anchor) company for EOS, WAX, TELOS, PROTON, FIO and other Antelope based chains.

 ## Understanding the risks associated with hosted solutions